LorenaCueva/Phase-1-project/NOTES.md

 ## Features
-Use clickable map from https://clickablemapmaker.com/ to determine the state Display list of favorites in the area
+Use clickable map from https://clickablemapmaker.com/ to determine the state Display list of breweries in the area
+Mark brewery as favorite
 Edit/remove favorites
-Add a new favorite brewery

 ## To do
 1. Nav bar